jameslnewell/tradie-v4/packages/node-package-scripts/README.md

 ### What versions of node will my package support?

-Your sources will be transpiled to support `>=4`.
-You can change the target node version by adding the `engines` key in your `package.json`.
-For example:
+By default your sources will be transpiled to support Node `>=4`.
+You can change the target Node version by using the `engines` key in your `package.json`.
+For
+example:

 ```json
 {